-The Apache Software Foundation and the Apache HTTP Server Project are pleased to announce the release of version 2.2.26 of the Apache HTTP Server ("Apache").
-This version of Apache is principally a bug fix maintenance release.
+The Apache Software Foundation and the Apache HTTP Server Project are pleased to announce the release of version 2.2.31 of the Apache HTTP Server ("Apache").
+(Note that 2.2.30 was not released).
+This version of Apache is principally a security and bug fix maintenance release, and addresses these specific security defects as well as other fixes;

 We consider the Apache HTTP Server 2.4 release to be the best version of Apache available, and encourage users of 2.2 and all prior versions to upgrade.
 This 2.2 maintenance release is offered for those unable to upgrade at this time.
 For further details, see:

-This release includes the Apache Portable Runtime (APR) version 1.4.8 and APR Utility Library (APR-util) version 1.5.2, bundled with the tar and zip distributions.
+This release includes the Apache Portable Runtime (APR) version 1.5.1 and APR Utility Library (APR-util) version 1.5.3, bundled with the tar and zip distributions.
 The APR libraries libapr and libaprutil (and on Win32, libapriconv version 1.2.1) must all be updated to ensure binary compatibility and address many known security and platform bugs.
-APR-util version 1.5 represents a minor version upgrade from earlier httpd 2.2 source distributions.
+APR version 1.5 and APR-util version 1.5 represent minor version upgrades from earlier httpd 2.2 source distributions.

 This release builds on and extends the Apache 2.0 API and is superceeded by the Apache 2.4 API.
 Modules written for Apache 2.0 or 2.4 will need to be recompiled in order to run with Apache 2.2, and most will require minimal or no source code changes.